mtmcphail/Election_Analysis/README.md

 3. Direct Recording Electronic reading machine: *computer-counted*

-The results of these sources can be found in the comma delimited file, **election_results.csv**, located in the Resources file of this repository.
+The results of these sources can be found in the comma delimited file, **election_results.csv**, located in the Resources folder of this repository.
 The data set includes: Ballot ID, County, and Candidate.

 The software used, Python version 3.7.6 along with the code editor, Visual Studio Code version 1.49.3.